Per site policy, Spoilers Off applies to all Tear Jerker pages, so all spoilers here are unmarked. You Have Been Warned!

 - The episode "Twisted Sister" is utterly heart-wrenching.
 The girls try to make a fourth Powerpuff Girl, and because they substitute some ingredients, their new sister Bunny turns out a little... special.
-She tries very hard to fight crime, but never gets it right... until the end, where she saves her sisters and then explodes.
+She tries very hard to fight crime, but never gets it right... until the end, where she saves her sisters and then she explodes.
 The other three girls feel horrible, because the last thing they told her was "Bunny do bad!" and that she wasn't cut out to be a Powerpuff Girl.
-Even The Narrator cried as he was closing the show, complete with a heartrending sad version of the Powerpuff Girls outro playing in the background.
+Even The Narrator cried as he was closing the show, complete with a heartrendingly sad version of the Powerpuff Girls outro playing in the background.

-Bubbles: She was good after all.
-We were the ones who were bad.
+Bubbles: She was good after all. [voice shaking] We were the ones who were bad.

 - This particular tear-jerker was so potent that it was even used in Powerpuff Girls Doujinshi as part of Blossom's Dark and Troubled Past.